AndrejaCH/bikesharing/README.md

 <img src="Graphics/BikeUtilization.PNG" width="30%" height="30%">
 </p>

 This graph displays all bikes and their accumulated trip utilization (datatype for the time used is used as integer for easier calculations).
 When hover over the bike id and time units are displayed for each bike.
 Looking at the graph we could group this data roughly into 4 groups: Small bubble approx. 200,000 time units, Medium-small bubble approx. 300,000 time units, Medium bubble approx. 1,000,000 time units and Large bubble approx. 2,000,000 time unit.
-From this visualization we can see how to classify bikes into groups for their maintenance, rotation and distribution.
+From this visualization we can classify bikes into groups and put together a plan for their maintenance, rotation and distribution.

 ### 7. Top Starting Locations & Top Ending Locations